tmtsoftware/csw/docs/src/main/services/location.md

 ## Create Location Service

-Note that before using this API, the [csw-cluster-seed](../apps/cswclusterseed.html) application (the main seed node for the location service cluster) should be running at a known location in the network (or at multiple locations) and the necessary configuration, environment variables or system properties should be defined to point to the correct host and port number(s).
+Note that before using this API, the [csw-location-server](../apps/cswlocationserver.html) application should be running at a known location in the network (or at multiple locations) and the necessary configuration, environment variables or system properties should be defined to point to the correct host and port number(s).